Skip to main content

 • SMO 1: Quality Assurance

-Suomen Tilintarkastajat ry has no direct responsibility for the quality assurance (QA) review system, which is within the authority of the Audit Oversight Unit (AOU) under the Auditing Act (1141/2015).
-According to the association, the existing QA system fully complies with the requirements of SMO 1.
+Suomen Tilintarkastajat ry has no direct responsibility for operating the quality assurance (QA) review system in Finland, as this function is carried out by the Audit Oversight Unit (AOU) under the Auditing Act (1141/2015).
+The statutory QA system is operational for all mandatory audits and is reported to be aligned with the requirements of SMO 1.

 Current Status: Sustain